Political positions of Kirsten Gillibrand: Environmental policy

 In September 2018, Gillibrand was one of eight senators to sponsor the Climate Risk Disclosure Act, a bill described by cosponsor Elizabeth Warren as using "market forces to speed up the transition from fossil fuels to cleaner energy — reducing the odds of an environmental and financial disaster without spending a dime of taxpayer money."

 In November 2018, Gillibrand was one of 25 Democratic senators to cosponsor a resolution specifying key findings of the Intergovernmental Panel On Climate Change report and National Climate Assessment.
 The resolution affirmed the senators' acceptance of the findings and their support for bold action toward addressing climate change.

 In February 2019, in response to reports of the EPA intending to decide against setting drinking water limits for perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) as part of an upcoming national strategy to manage the aforementioned class of chemicals, Gillibrand was one of twenty senators to sign a letter to Acting EPA Administrator Andrew R. Wheeler calling on the agency "to develop enforceable federal drinking water standards for PFOA and PFOS, as well as institute immediate actions to protect the public from contamination from additional per- and polyfluoroalkyl substances (PFAS)."

 In June 2019, Gillibrand was one of forty-four senators to introduce the International Climate Accountability Act, legislation that would prevent President Trump from using funds in an attempt to withdraw from the Paris Agreement and directing the president's administration to instead develop a strategic plan for the United States that would allow it to meet its commitment under the Paris Agreement.

 Foreign policy

 Afghanistan

 In 2011, Gillibrand called for an immediate withdrawal of U.S. troops from Afghanistan.
 She stated that "America cannot afford an endless war in Afghanistan".

+In August 2017, after President Trump gave an address recommitting the United States to involvement in Afghanistan, Gillibrand assailed the address for lacking "in details, lacking in substance and lacking in a vision of what success in Afghanistan looks like."

+In a December 2019 interview with NCPR, Gillibrand said of White House officials and military leaders that testify on Capitol Hill about Afghanistan and other missions, "they're not being frank, they're not being direct and they're not being clear."
+She asserted their lack of transparency had led "Congress to keep spending billions and billions of dollars putting our men and women's lives on the line for missions that perhaps aren't working, for strategies that are ineffective."